315+ Telescopes Ranked

 Powerseeker 70AZ Optical Tube & Quality

-The Celestron PowerSeeker 70’s optical tube is shared between the EQ and AZ versions and is thus identical.
-It’s a 70mm f/10 achromatic refractor.
-The images provided by this scope are surprisingly good when coupled with decent eyepieces, which it sadly does not come with.
-The rack-and-pinion focuser on the scope is also acceptable in quality, being 1.25″, which will allow you to use decent eyepieces and accessories without trouble.
+The images provided by this scope were surprisingly good when coupled with some of my own decent eyepieces.
+Sadly, the telescope does not come with any decent eyepieces.
+The rack-and-pinion focuser on the scope is also acceptable in quality, being 1.25″, which allows me to use decent eyepieces and accessories without trouble.

 The Junk Accessories

-The PowerSeeker refractors all come with a 20mm Kellner eyepiece (45x), a 4mm Ramsden eyepiece (175x), and a junk 3x Barlow (the Newtonian scopes come with a 20mm erecting eyepiece instead of the 20mm Kellner).
-The 20mm Kellner is decent, but 45x is simply too much magnification for a 70mm telescope’s low power eyepiece.
+In my testing, the 20mm Kellner was decent, but 45x is simply too much magnification for a 70mm telescope’s low-power eyepiece.
 The 4mm Ramsden already provides too much magnification for 70mm of aperture, and its narrow field of view and low quality don’t help.
 The 3x barlow is entirely plastic and is utterly useless as anything more than a dust cap.

 The 5×24 finderscope on the Celestron PowerSeeker 70AZ is also near-useless, being made entirely of plastic with a dim, narrow field of view and a bracket that is all-but-impossible to use to align the finder.

-The scope also touts itself as coming with astronomy/planetarium software.
-This software is outdated and can be easily dispensed with by the free software program Stellarium.
+By the way, the scope also touts itself as coming with astronomy software.
+This software (I believe it’s TheSkyX Lite edition or something like that) is outdated and easily dispensed with by the free software, Stellarium.

 The Mount with 70AZ

 The PowerSeeker 70AZ mount is an alt-azimuth fork design that works well for both terrestrial and astronomical purposes.
 There are no slow-motion controls, but the mount’s tension can be adjusted via small knobs, which works well enough.
-The aluminum tripod legs are small and thin, but just adequate enough to support the whole scope.
-Overall, the mount is not my favorite, but it works well enough.
+The aluminum tripod legs are small and thin, but I found them to be just adequate enough to support the whole scope.

-Should I buy a Used Celestron PowerSeeker 70AZ?
+Should I buy a used Celestron PowerSeeker 70AZ?

 Unless it’s extremely cheap and you’re willing to deal with its shortcomings, a used Celestron PowerSeeker 70AZ is probably a waste of your time and money.